 In particular, I have unravelled the structure and behaviour of Brønsted acid sites at the surface of amorphous silica-alumina (ASA), a very important catalyst and support in refining and acido-basic catalysis in general, thanks to ab initio calculations .
 The structure of these sites were debated for decade.
 We called these sites "Pseudo-Bridging Silanols".
 The structure of these sites recently appeared to be compatible with a set of DNP NMR feature , and exhibit very specific behaviour with respect to basic probe molecules [18,25,27,28,43].
 Our calculations were able to explain and anticipate their reactivity with respect to carbenium ions , and to quantify the difference between ASA and alumina with respect to the interaction of the surface with metallic cations .
 A fully original behaviour of the Pseudo-Bridging Silanols for the dehydration of isopropanol into propene (an important reaction in the context of biomass conversion and green chemistry) was also revealed, by the combination of DFT calculations, experimental kinetic measurements, and ab initio-based multi-scale kinetic modelling .
 Pseudo-Bridging Silanols are indeed the only one being able to combine Lewis and Brønsted moieties, required to optimally stabilize the HO- leaving group.
 From a methodological point of view, this study demonstrates the feasibility and the high-potential of the construction of kinetic models from mechanisms and rate constants calculated ab initio.

-We have also established original models for the external surface of MOFs[17,20] and zeolites, providing key explanation for their reactivity.
-Still with the aim of going closer and closer to reality, the mechanisms at the origin of the formation of EFAl species in zeolites were investigated and the regioselectivity of their formation unraveled for several zeolitic frameworks [45,52].
+We have also established original models for the external surface of MOFs[17,20] and zeolites (beta, H-ZSM-5)[61, 77], providing key explanation for their reactivity.
+In particular, at the external surface of zeolites, mild Bronsted acid sites (BAS) and Lewis acid sites were revealed by DFT at the outermost surface, whereas the pore mouth still contains strong BAS.
+Still with the aim of going closer and closer to reality, the mechanisms at the origin of the formation of EFAl species in zeolites were investigated and the regioselectivity of their formation unraveled for several zeolite frameworks [45,52].